arcadiapage/arcadiapage.github.io/_drafts/how-to-tell-if-a-weekly-planner-is-for-you.md

 The only notes I don't save in my planner are my extensive notes from books and journal entries.
 Those live in my composition notebook.

 I know that now about everyone is running sales on planners.
-I am a fan of MochiThings, and they have some very simple, well designed planners on their site.
+And if you want to see if a weekly planner could work for you without paying up, doing a search on "Weekly Planner Printables" will also give you a ton of options.
 Hopefully, this post provides some help with picking out a planner that works for you.

 Any thoughts?
 Feel free to leave a comment!